Unity3D handles math with xyz points in the standard way. This first part is those

 Subtraction is also pairwise.
 C=A-B subtracts each column:

-You can multiply a Vector3 by a single float.
-It multiplies each part by that number.
-We call that a scalar since it scales the vector by that amount.
-Examples:
+We call that 3 a scalar since it scales the vector by that amount.

-Also as usual, the operators can be combined and mixed.
-Multiply goes before
+As usual, operators can be combined and mixed, with times going before plus.

-plus/minus.
-A+C*3 triples everything in C, then adds pairwise to A. That will be
+A+C*3 triples everything in C, then adds it pairwise to A. We can also use shortcuts

 There are also shortcuts for 1 unit in all six directions.
 These use the Unity orientation, so forward is positive z.
 Ex’s: